Your browser is out-of-date!

 • The fund may invest a proportion of its assets in financial instruments that might under certain circumstances have a relatively low level of liquidity, which can in turn affect the fund’s liquidity.

 Biotechnology may be entering a more durable phase of growth after several years of structural, regulatory, and capital-market headwinds.
 The sector is transitioning from a speculative, capital-intensive model toward sustainable, cash-generative growth, driven by premium pricing, leaner cost structures, and disciplined capital allocation.
-Fundamentals are stabilizing, and investor confidence is returning as the industry demonstrates consistent profitability and operational efficiency.
+Fundamentals are stabilizing, and investor confidence is returning as the industry demonstrates consistent profitability.

-Long-term structural drivers remain compelling.
-Aging populations, expanding healthcare access in emerging markets, and accelerating innovation in AI-enabled drug discovery, precision medicine, and advanced biologics continue to broaden the opportunity set.
-Biotech innovation is increasingly central to healthcare system efficiency, reducing chronic-care burdens and containing long-term costs through curative interventions.
+Long-term structural growth drivers remain compelling.
+Aging populations, expanding access to healthcare in emerging markets, and accelerating innovation in AI-enabled drug discovery, precision medicine, and advanced biologics continue to broaden the opportunity set.

-The fund maintains a selective, high-conviction strategy oriented toward late-stage, de-risked assets, proven pricing power, and scalable platforms capable of generating sustainable free cash flow.
+The fund maintains a selective, high-conviction strategy focused on late-stage, de-risked assets, proven pricing power, and scalable platforms capable of generating sustainable free cash flow.

 Loading...